tnichols217/notes/ARTS 302/Readings/Ching/3 - Form and Space.md

 ### Vertical Elements

 - Takes up more visual space than horizontal elements
-- Separate spaces inherently, and create
+- Separate spaces inherently, and create a shared boundary
+- Serve as supports

 #### Single Vertical Plane